 In addition, Indio has a lot of people living here who were born outside of the US (27.41%).

 The most common language spoken in Indio is Spanish.
-Other important languages spoken here include English and Chinese.
+Other important languages spoken here include English and Korean.